bram2w/baserow/docs/reference/baserow-docker-api.md

 - `docker-compose.yml`: A compose file which starts Baserow in local mode with no development features enabled.
-- `./backend/Dockerfile`: The backend's Dockerfile for local mode.
+- `./backend/Dockerfile`: The backend's Dockerfile.
 See below for supported command line arguments.
 Also used to run the celery worker.
-- `./web-frontend/Dockerfile`: The web-frontend's Dockerfile for local mode.
+- `./web-frontend/Dockerfile`: The web-frontend's Dockerfile.
 See below for supported command line arguments.
 - `./media/Dockerfile`: A simple nginx image used to serve uploaded user files only.